01/27/2017 5:14 pm

 Q: Are all students required to attend all the Forum series events?

 A: All full-time undergraduate students are required to attend a minimum of two Forum series events each semester.
-(Exceptions: student teachers and participants in off-campus programs such as Washington Semester or study abroad programs.)
+(Exceptions: student teachers and participants in off-campus programs.)
 In most cases, students who reduce their course load below 12 credits at any point in the semester must still meet the Forum series requirement.
 Consult with SAS for further information on exceptions to this rule.

 Q: Is a ticket required for Forum events?

 A: Yes.
 A ticket is required for all Forum events.
 Student tickets are free with a Rockford University ID card; one free ticket per student.
 Tickets must be obtained at the university Box Office, located in Clark Arts Center and by email at email@example.com.

 Q: How is Forum series attendance taken?

 A: In order to receive credit for attendance, students must fill out a Forum card at each event.
 Forum cards can only be obtained from the faculty member(s) at the door of the event (not other faculty, staff or student workers, etc.).
 The faculty member(s) will be wearing a badge to identify him/herself.
 Only one card will be given to each student.
 Students need to bring a pen to fill out the card, which they should fill out legibly and accurately.

 Use of cell phones and electronic devices or other inappropriate behavior during any Forum event could result in the loss of Forum credit at the discretion of the Committee.